 This one reminds me of Traditional Medicinals, but it puts a new spin on the flavor that also tastes really pleasant.
 I like this flavor slightly better, actually.
 It's great for singing and for soothing your voice if you get sick with a cold or similar virus.

 This is absolutely perfect if you're a singer who feels like a cold is coming on.
-I swear a couple of times I felt those pre-cold symptoms, drank this, and avoided the bug entirely like it was magic.
+I swear, a couple of times, I felt those pre-cold symptoms, drank this, and avoided the bug entirely like it was magic.

 Sometimes I enjoy this because I'm not always in the mood for tea, but if I don't want my Throat Coat strong, I can just not let the tea bag soak as long.

 Related Post: How To Get Rid Of Morning Voice For Singers

-This is the same for green tea as well, which is often confused as a caffeine-free tea.
+This is the same for green tea as well, which is often confused with caffeine-free tea.
 Some available green teas have been decaffeinated, though.

 You can avoid the possible risk of drying your throat out by going for herbal tea or caffeine-free green tea.
 The teas I listed above are all herbal teas.
-Go for teas that have chamomille, ginger, or peppermint.
+Go for teas that have chamomile, ginger, or peppermint.

 Related Post: What To Drink And What Not To Drink Before Singing

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 300 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.